devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Code Snippet 40: Wisgen Wisdom BLoC Tests with Mockito [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 First we create our Mock classes.
-For this test we need a mock _Repository_ and a mock _Buildcontext_ [[@flutterdevteamBuildContextClass2018]](https://api.flutter.dev/flutter/widgets/BuildContext-class.html).
+For this test we need a mock _Supplier-Repository_ and a mock _Buildcontext_ [[@flutterdevteamBuildContextClass2018]](https://api.flutter.dev/flutter/widgets/BuildContext-class.html).
 In the _setUp()_ function, we initialize our BLoC and our mocks and inject the mock Repository into our BLoC.
 In the _test()_ function, we tell our mock Repository to send a set of wisdom when it's _fetch()_ function is called.
 Now we can send a fetch event to the BLoC, and check if it emits the correct states in order.

 ## Equality in Dart